 Matthew joined John Grable Architects in 2007 upon completing his Master of Architecture degree at UTSA.
 Matthew worked as a Graduate Assistant and was a member of UtenSAils, an undergraduate topic studio that concentrated on the design and logistics of construction of two permanent fabric tensile structures at UTSA's downtown campus, which have received several local and national awards.
 He also participated in a semester long study abroad program in Tuscany, where he visited many Italian cities and worked with graduate students from a university in Florence on competition entry concepts.

 Javier joined John Grable Architects after completing his Masters of Architecture degree at Washington University in St. Louis.
 While at Washington University he participated in study abroad programs in Barcelona, Spain as well as Buenos Aires, Argentina.
 These experiences allowed him to explore a variety of urban typologies and gain a broader understanding of conditional requirements and vernacular architecture.
 Within architecture Javier's focus is in developing projects that promote a minimal ecological impact and responsible standards of living.
+In 2019 Javier recieved his Architectural Registration and became a licensed Architect.
 Additional interest include cooking,photography, carpentry, graphic design, and web design.